Public Safety Lieutenant

 Reporting to the Director of Public Safety, the Lieutenant supports public safety efforts and the daily functions of the Public Safety Department in the areas of support services, operations, and administrative services.
 Areas of accountability include supervision of staff, prioritizing and assigning work; the development and implementation of a comprehensive training program for public safety staff; maintenance of records, reports and files; and coordination of preliminary investigations.
 Supports the development and implementation of comprehensive policies and procedures relating to department operations and ensure effective, efficient, and professional delivery of services to the College.

 Typical Duties and Responsibilities

-- In collaboration with the Director, develops and implements district-wide policies and procedures, plans and contingencies for dealing with emergencies, disasters and other critical incidents.
+- Supports the development and implementation of district-wide Public Safety policies and procedures, plans and contingencies for dealing with emergencies, disasters and other critical incidents.

-- In the absence of the Director, assumes full responsibility for the daily operation of the department including allocating staff district-wide in response to field activity, conducting staff meetings and reviews, inspecting operations, providing guidance and leadership, and directing the department’s response to critical incidents.
+- In the absence of the Director, assumes full responsibility for the daily operation of the department including allocating staff district-wide in response to field activity, conducting staff meetings and reviews, inspecting operations, and providing guidance and leadership.

 - Assists with the development and administration of the department budget.

 - Ensures and promotes a healthy and safe work environment for staff.

 - Participates in a variety of meetings, committees, taskforces, and/or related groups both internally and externally to communicate pertinent information regarding public safety.

 Work Environment and Physical Requirements